tesseract-ocr/tessdoc/Fonts.md

 Tesseract training can use images made from text which was rendered with a list of fonts.
 Those fonts must be available on the host where the training process is running.

 The required fonts are defined in [training/language-specific.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/language-specific.sh).
+Many more fonts are listed in [langdata/font_properties](https://github.com/tesseract-ocr/langdata/blob/master/font_properties).

 ## Find Fonts